MRSA infections destroy people’s lives. Staph can even kill. And many are caught in the cycle of infection, antibiotic, infection, antibiotic…

 I created these steps, remedies, and protocols because I went through it with a dear little one.
 I watched a vibrant little girl get debilitated by one little bacteria.

-Later I watched as a brilliant and dedicated mom lay in a hospital near death from another deadly infection.
+Later I watched as a brilliant and dedicated mom lay in a hospital near death from another potentially deadly infection.

 In the time since those cases many others have approached me desperate for solutions, for hope.